kwaldenphd/python-intro/README.md

 25. Python follows the PEDMAS order of operations.
 When in doubt, use parenthesis!

 <blockquote>PEDMAS order of operations: parenthesis, exponents, multiplication, division, addition, subtraction</blockquote>

+NOTE: The `%f` and `%d` syntax we're seeing in these examples are an example of string formatters in Python.
+The `%d` formatter is used for decimal values, and the `%f` formatter is used for string values.
+For more info on string formatters in Python: https://www.learnpython.org/en/String_Formatting

 ```python
 # sample program that uses float and integer division, as well as the modulo operator